towersvault/shinpokered/README.md

 - Fixed a bug where HP bar animation can print the wrong tile for 1 frame
 - Hold SELECT and press START while on the bag menu to auto-sort your items
 - Improved fade-to-black and fade-to-white transitions when playing on GBC in 60FPS mode
+- Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END

 #Bugfixes